Most Popular

 LEI code is needed for making transactions (purchase and sale, on and off trading venue) with instruments traded on a trading venue (shares, bonds, ETFs, and derivatives).

 An LEI code allows businesses to quickly and accurately identify one another for financial transactions.
-It also makes it easier for regulators to track the financial activity of the market participants, minimize financial fraud, and assess risk within the global financial system.
+It also makes it easier for regulators to track the economic activity of the market participants, minimize financial fraud, and assess risk within the global financial system.

 The LEI of legal entities is public and includes data about the company’s registered and trading names, company type, registered address, registration number, parent company information, and child company information.
 You can access the LEI reference data publicly and freely via LEI search.